 Dear Students,

 Congratulations!
 You’ve taken the first step on an exciting adventure that can propel your personal and professional development.
 Your decision to study abroad will be one of the most impactful decisions you make in your lifetime.
-Experincing other cultures can shape you in more ways than you anticipate.
+Experiencing other cultures can shape you in more ways than you anticipate.
 This educational opportunity will be a milestone in your maturation and intellectual growth.
 You have made the right decision.

-Study abroad is one of the best means to transform students in a positive way.
-In addition to the knowledge you will acquire from the course, you will gain valuable international and intercultural experiences that will certainly provide you a competitive advantage over your peers.
+Study abroad is one of the best means to transform students positively.
+In addition to the knowledge, you will acquire from the course; you will gain valuable international and intercultural experiences that will certainly provide you a competitive advantage over your peers.
 As you embark upon this learning opportunity, please have an open mind and appreciate cultural differences.
 Cultures elsewhere view the world entirely different than Americans.
-For example, Americans view "black" symbolic color for mourning however Chinese view "white" as symbolic color for mourning.
-Americans view certain animals as pets, but in some countries what we view as pets is considered food, while what we view as food, in other countries is seen as pets (e.g. cows are considered sacred in India).
+For example, Americans view "black" symbolic color for mourning however Chinese view "white" as a symbolic color for mourning.
+Americans view certain animals as pets, but in some countries what we view as pets is considered food, while what we view as food, in other countries is seen as pets (e.g., cows are considered sacred in India).
 When traveling and interacting with people do not make value judgments based on American standards.
-Seeing the world from other people's lenses may also help you reflect on ways through which we can build a more peaceful world.
+Seeing the world through other people's lenses may also help you reflect on ways through which we can build a more peaceful world.

-The goal of this handbook is to provide you with information to maximiaze your study abroad experience.
-Utilizing the information will enable you to stay healthy and safe while abroad, while enriching the overall experience.
+The goal of this handbook is to provide you with information to maximize your study abroad experience.
+Utilizing the information will enable you to stay healthy and safe while abroad while enriching the overall experience.

 The Study Abroad would like you to know we are here for you.
 You might be filled with excitement or nervous energy as you prepare to go abroad.
-We look forward to aiding with you preprartion, and keeping contact while you are abroad, and listening to your amazing stories and seeing the great pictures you take on your adventure.
+We look forward to aiding with your preparation, and keeping contact while you are abroad, and listening to your amazing stories and seeing the great pictures you take on your adventure.

-Congraulations again.
+Congratulations again.
 Dream big Wildcats.

 Sincerely,